-Canon 300D versus Sony RX100
+Canon 300D vs Sony RX100

-The Canon EOS 300D (called Canon Rebel in some regions) and the Sony Cyber-shot DSC-RX100 are two digital cameras that were announced, respectively, in August 2003 and June 2012.
+The Canon EOS 300D (called Canon Rebel in some regions) and the Sony Cyber-shot DSC-RX100 are two digital cameras that were revealed to the public, respectively, in August 2003 and June 2012.
 The 300D is a DSLR, while the RX100 is a fixed lens compact.
 The cameras are based on an APS-C (300D) and an one-inch (RX100) sensor.
-The Canon has a resolution of 6.3 megapixel, whereas the Sony provides 20 MP.
+The Canon has a resolution of 6.3 megapixels, whereas the Sony provides 20 MP.